Discovering Deep-Sea Corals with NCEI

 Deep-sea corals can live for hundreds or thousands of years, surviving by trapping tiny organisms for food in passing currents.
 They create complex communities at ocean depths of more than 10,000 feet.
 Some deep-sea coral species form reefs that slowly grow more than 300 feet tall.

 Deep-sea corals are more than just beautiful.
 They provide vital habitats for numerous fish and invertebrate species, including commercially important grouper, snapper, sea bass, rockfish, shrimp, and crab.
 They are also home to organisms that produce chemicals with great potential for biomedical uses.
-For example, scientists recently discovered that two sponges that grow in deep-sea coral ecosystems contain compounds with anti-inflammatory and antiviral properties.
+For example, scientists discovered that two sponges that grow in deep-sea coral ecosystems contain compounds with anti-inflammatory and antiviral properties.

 Managing Deep-Sea Coral Data

 NOAA was an early leader in exploring deep-sea habitats.
 In 2009, NOAA established the Deep-Sea Coral Research and Technology Program (DSCRTP) to increase scientific understanding of deep-sea coral ecosystems.
 DSCRTP collects and manages deep-sea coral and sponge occurrence records and makes them available to the scientific and resource management communities.
 To meet the challenge of managing and distributing these datasets, NCEI worked closely with DSCRTP and partners at NOAA's National Centers for Coastal Ocean Science to produce the NOAA Deep-Sea Coral Data Portal.
 The portal provides a gateway to deep-sea corals and sponge data, images, and technical reports from research funded by DSCRTP and its many partners.

-As part of this collaborative effort, NCEI hosts the National Deep-Sea Coral and Sponge Database, which contains over seven hundred thousand records, including almost one hundred thousand images of corals and sponges.
-This observational database contains data from more than 70 partner data providers and is continually updated.
+As part of this collaborative effort, NCEI hosts the National Deep-Sea Coral and Sponge Database, which contains over eight hundred thousand records, including almost one hundred thousand images of corals and sponges.
+This observational database contains data from more than 85 partner data providers and is continually updated.
 The data has led to the identification and, in some cases protection, of other coral communities, including those in shallower water.